some-ip-com/open-someip-spec/src/someip-rpc.rst

     :status: valid
     :collapse: True

-The client shall take the IP address and port number the server announces using SOME/IP-SD (see :need:`feat_req_someipsd_752`).
+The client shall take the IP address and port number the server announces using SOME/IP-SD (see :need:`feat_req_someipsd_752`) for communicating with the server.

 .. feat_req:: 🎯
     :id: feat_req_someip_658